Close encounters with attractors of the third kind

 Recently, a new flow has been discovered by Grozdanov \cite{Grozdanov:2025cfx}, exploiting a different foliation of dS$_3$.
 Whereas the Gubser geometry is a spherical slicing of dS$_3$, the new geometry is instead a hyperbolic slicing (denoted as $\kappa=-1$).
 Additionally, a flat slicing is possible, which corresponds to Bjorken flow in dS$_3$.
 Applying the standard arguments of hydrodynamics to this third, hyperbolic geometry leads to a fluid invariant under SO$(1,1)\times $SO$(2,1)_q\times \mathbb{Z}_2$ symmetry.
 Physically, this symmetry contains boost-invariance, rotations in the transverse directions parameterized by the energy scale $q$, and reflections along the beam axis, respectively.

-In this work, we show for the first time that such a geometry indeed admits an attractor solution in the standard Mueller-Israel-Stewart (MIS) framework \cite{mueller,israel}.
-Moreover, its dynamics are distinct from both Bjorken and Gubser flow.
-It is defined in the forward lightcone like Bjorken coordinates, but the collision point is not at the origin $\tau=0$, but at $1=q \tau$ at the center of the system, where $q$ is an associated energy scale of the system at early times.
-When viewed from the flat Milne coordinates, typical solutions for the temperature of the fluid localize along the lightcone and become empty in the central region $r=0$, see \cref{fig:coords}.
-In some ways this is reminiscent of the remnant of a wounded nucleus, escaping to infinity, similar to the picture in models of the color glass condensate \cite{Gelis:2010nm}.
-Moreover, the Knudsen number, Kn $\sim \tau_\pi \nabla_\mu u^\mu,$ measuring the typical ratio of the microscopic to macroscopic distance, is never vanishingly small in the flow described by Grozdanov.
+In this work, we show for the first time that such a geometry indeed admits an attractor solution in the standard Mueller-Israel-Stewart (MIS) framework \cite{mueller,israel}, \AS{which follows directly from the structure of the MIS equations, where the combination of expansion and dissipative relaxation naturally drives solutions toward a universal trajectory.
+Our result makes clear how this familiar mechanism appears in this new geometric setting.} Moreover, its dynamics are distinct from both Bjorken and Gubser flow.
+It is defined in the forward lightcone like Bjorken coordinates, but the \AS{initial proper time of the system is not at} $\tau=0$, but at $1=q \tau$ at the \AS{radial center, $r=0$}, where $q$ is an associated energy scale of the system at early times.
+When viewed from the flat Milne coordinates, typical solutions for the temperature of the fluid localize along the lightcone and become empty in the central region $r=0$, see \cref{fig:coords}. \AS{In some ways this is reminiscent of the remnant of a wounded nucleus, although in realistic models of the color glass condensate \cite{Gelis:2010nm} such remnants propagate to large longitudinal rapidity, not to large radial distances as is the case here.} Moreover, the Knudsen number, Kn $\sim \tau_\pi \nabla_\mu u^\mu,$ measuring the typical ratio of the microscopic to macroscopic distance, is never vanishingly small in the flow described by Grozdanov.
 This is very much unlike the situation in Gubser flow, where the shear stress and Kn vanish for intermediate times, which naturally begets a hydrodynamic description.
 In the present geometry, the inverse Reynolds number vanishes for late times, indicating the hydrodynamic description is valid despite the large value of Kn.
 Again, this is distinct to Gubser flow where the shear stress freezes to a non-zero constant at late de Sitter times, which corresponds to late time free streaming.